Web.sas.upenn.edu uses the WordPress platform and is hosted in the cloud by a third-party vendor, CampusPress.

 To request a site, please send us an email.
 In your request, please take into account the following policy regarding URLs.

-The URL of a CampusPress site will be based on a user's pennkey, if your pennkey is bfranklin your site's url will be web.sas.upenn.edu/bfranklin.
+The URL of an individual's CampusPress site will be based on a user's PennKey: for example, if your PennKey is bfranklin, your site's URL will be web.sas.upenn.edu/bfranklin.

-For all non-individual sites like research labs, events, programs and initiatives, urls must not conflict with the pennkey namespace nor an exisiting department website or purpose.
+For all non-individual sites like research labs, events, programs and initiatives, URLs must not conflict with the PennKey namespace or with an existing department website or purpose.
 For instance, web.sas.upenn.edu/english must point to the English department and web.sas.upenn.edu/about is reserved for describing the CampusPress service.

 All urls will be assigned on a first-come first-served basis, at the discretion of SAS Computing.

 Help and Support is available in the CampusPress Users Guides (note that CampusPress used to be known as Edublogs).